pratik5141/book-store/README.md

-Mastek assignment for Rest apis of book store, Added crud operations with postgreSql db
+Mastek assignment for online bookstore using Java 11+, Spring Boot, and PostgreSQL.

 Please refer following details to set up project and api endpoints usasge -